 Aylwin entered into a new Executive Employment Agreement effective as of August 8, 2013 (the "New Lewis Agreement") pursuant to which he will continue to serve as our President and Chief Executive Officer.
 The New Lewis Agreement supersedes the Prior Lewis Agreement.
 Under the New Lewis Agreement, the term of Aylwin's employment continues until August 8, 2017.
 The New Lewis Agreement terminates upon death, disability, termination by us with or without cause or resignation by the executive with or without good reason.
-If, at least 30 days prior to August 8, 2017, (1) we do not offer to extend Aylwin's employment past the last day of the term on terms reasonably consistent with the terms of the New Lewis Agreement or (2) we offer to extend Aylwin's employment past the last day of the term of the New Lewis Agreement will be treated as a termination by us without cause subject to Aylwin's requests during negotiations being reasonable and consistent with the terms of the New Lewis Agreement.
+If, at least 30 days prior to August 8, 2017, (1) we do not offer to extend Aylwin's employment past the last day of the term on terms reasonably consistent with the terms of the New Lewis Agreement or (2) we offer to extend Aylwin's employment past the last day of the term but the parties are unable to reach an agreement on the terms of such continuing employment by August 8, 2017, then Aylwin's termination of employment upon expiration of the term of the New Lewis Agreement will be treated as a termination by us without cause subject to Aylwin's requests during negotiations being reasonable and consistent with the terms of the New Lewis Agreement.
 The definition of "cause" and "good reason" under the New Lewis Agreement are similar to those included under the Prior Lewis Agreement, provided that a reduction in Aylwin's rate of base salary or target or maximum bonus which does not exceed the percentage reduction of an across the board salary or bonus reduction for management employees will not be treated as an event of "good reason" and, after our initial public offering, our board's failure to nominate him as chairman while he is employed as our President and Chief Executive Officer will constitute an event of good reason.